Laws, Policies, and Standards

 Compliance Check-ups

-Website managers receive weekly website reports from Siteimprove.
+Website managers and editors receive weekly website reports from Siteimprove.
 These reports can be used to identify accessibility gaps and direct effective remediation.
 Reports are monitored by the Electronic Information Resources Accessibility Coordinator (EIRAC).

 For help getting started, contact our Electronic Information Resources Accessibility Coordinator (EIRAC).